JoseBarreiros/H_RDT/ROBOTWIN_EVALUATION_README.md

 - **Solution:** Use absolute paths or ensure you're in the correct directory

 **Problem:** `eval.sh` changes directory incorrectly
-- **Solution:** The script uses absolute paths calculated from script location
+- **Solution:** The script uses absolute paths calculated from script location.
+If you see path errors, ensure `eval.sh` uses the path calculation shown in the guide (lines 14-17).

 ### Asset Issues